Rebecca ’Toyin Doherty `24 reflects on her experience learning abroad in South Africa with Rutgers

 Housing

-At Langa Township, our tour guide showed us some of the new housing developments and explained how they needed proof of income to rent an apartment.
+In Langa Township, our tour guide showed us some of the new housing developments and explained how residents needed proof of income to rent an apartment.
 He also said that when they asked to have the opportunity for a lease-to-own, they received a “flat no” in response.
 I found this troubling.
 I thought about options any of the people who moved to these new apartments would have to actually own a home.
 I also wondered how people who engaged in informal markets would ever have the opportunity to show proof of income so they could move to a better living environment.

 Voter Apathy